This annual list of the best staffing/recruiting franchises was revised and updated on May 4, 2021.

 1. Express Employment Professionals

-This company currently ranks #129 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 193, none of which are company-owned and all of which are located in the U.S.
+Founded by Newton Burnett in 1975 and franchising since that same year, the number of locations hasn’t changed much in recent years and currently stands at a total of 194 (one less than the previously reported total), of which none are company-owned and all are located in the US.

 4. Patrice & Associates

 Patrice & Associates has a more narrow niche focus in its employment services as it focuses on the hospitality and restaurant sectors to help hotels, casinos, and restaurants of all types find the workers they need.
 The company especially focuses on filling executive and managerial positions in the hospitality industry.

 Among the company’s special partners for those positions are well-known chains such as IHOP, Golden Corral, Applebee’s, The Cheesecake Factory, Arby’s, Chipotle, Panera, Burger King, and Red Robin, among others.
 This gives new franchise locations a distinct advantage because they will get immediate leads from these partners.

 New franchisees don’t need to start off with an office.
 Instead, they can work with recruiters who work from home and establish an office location later.
 And startup costs for their basic model can be as low as $75,000 to $110,000.